Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 #### The second attempted solution for task 3 {initial-collapse-state="collapsed"}

-Since the loading requests are started concurrently, there’s no guarantee that the result for the last one comes last.
+Since the loading requests are started concurrently, there's no guarantee that the result for the last one comes last.
 The results can come in any order.

 Thus, if you compare the current index with the `lastIndex` as a condition for completion, you risk losing the results for